benjspriggs/Group4/src/main/scala/interactive/General SQL.md

  SET IS_SUSPENDED=@new_suspended_status
  WHERE NUMBER=@`number`
 ```
-If you want to update the member's name:
+If you want to update the member's name (and status):
 ```sql
 UPDATE member -- TODO: Make joins more specifics
  JOIN member_info USING (NUMBER)